 Army Recovery Care Program (ARCP) (formerly known as Army Wounded Warrior Program (AW2))

-The Army Recovery Care Program (ARCP) transitions Soldiers, their Families, and/or caregivers back to the force and/or to Veteran status, through a comprehensive program of medical care, rehabilitation, professional development and achievement of personal goals.
+The Army Recovery Care Program (ARCP) transitions Soldiers back to the force and/or to Veteran status through a comprehensive program of medical care/rehabilitation management, professional development and achievement of personal goals.
 The ARCP was previously known as the Warrior Care and Transition Program.

-Through the use of Soldier Recovery Units (SRUs), ARCP manages the recovery of wounded, ill and injured Soldiers requiring complex care.
+ARCP provides policy oversight to the 14 Soldier Recovery Units (SRU) located on military installations across the country.
+SRUs manage the recovery of wounded, ill and injured Soldiers requiring complex care.
 The program also provides resources and advocacy for Families and caregivers of Soldiers recovering in the program.
-There are 14 SRUs located on military installations across the country.
+More than 80,000 Soldiers have received ARCP services since its inception in 2007

 The return home from combat can often leave servicemembers feeling out of place with the most important people in their lives - their families.